yangshun/tech-interview-handbook/contents/interview-formats.md

   - All 4 sessions involve algorithms and system design.
 One of the sessions will be conducted by an Engineering Manager
   - The last session will involve coding on your own laptop.
 Prepare your development environment in advance
   - Regardless of Product Engineer or Engineering Generalist position, their interview format and questions are similar

+### Citi

+- Recruiter phone screen
+- Techical zoom interview
+  - 2 x JS block scope
+  - 3 x CSS block & inline
+  - 1 x AJAX question
+- On-site (Front End):
+  - Past experience/project with the manager
+  - Discussion on recent frontend technologies
+- Tips:
+  - The candidate is allowed to look up info online
+  - Citi asks more about output of a given snippet than input, so preparing by looking up MCQ can be more efficient

 ### Dropbox

 - Recruiter phone screen